Our Mission

 Professional Studies in Dietetics (PSD) established as a graduate specialization.

-The Master's in Athletic Training degree was established and the program nationally accredited by the Commission on the Accreditation of Athletic Training Education (CAATE).
+The Master's in Athletic Training degree was established with the program being nationally accredited by the Commission on the Accreditation of Athletic Training Education (CAATE).

 Heather Rasmussen